 And the little sky of stars above are vintage lampshades from another era!
 A special attention has been taken to keep the energy consumption of the cafe to a minimum.
 All the LED bulbs add up to the consumption of just one bulb of sixty watts!

-Additionally, we have introduced a passive air cooling system as an alternative to air conditioning, a one of its kind for our city that consumes just one tenth of the energy!
+Additionally, we have introduced a passive air cooling system as an alternative to air conditioning, that consumes just one tenth of the energy, a one of its kind for our city!